patoglu/virtual-memory-simulation/readMe.txt

 For Part3:

-IMPORTANT NOTE: Before running Part3 please run the command: chmod +x ./sortArrays (Because it's uses system command.)
+IMPORTANT NOTE: Before running Part3 please run the command: chmod +x ./sortArrays (Because it uses system command.)

 This program is finds the best frame size for 4 sort algorithms.